intercom-dds/ic-idl/README.md

     OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

 Work in progress.
 Things are scattered all over the place.
+Relative paths are used everywhere in CMake as a temporary hack to make things work.

 ## Building